Wusinho/tienda-licor-front-end/README.md

 - Package.json

 The front-end was built using react and redux library.
-On the homepage, there are two request actions to the REST-API.
+On the homepage, there are two request actions to the REST-API using redux middleware.

 - The first request is to the end-point '/products' to get all the products in the database.
 - The second request is to '/categories' to get all the product ids and categories.